 Enrollment in Medicare Advantage is not automatic.
 You will need to enroll through a private insurance company.

 You can enroll in Medicare Advantage:

 The “Extra Help” program is also called the low-income subsidy (LIS) from Medicare.
-You may qualify for Extra Help to pay prescription drug costs if your yearly income and resources are below certain limits.
+You may qualify for “Extra Help” to pay prescription drug costs if your yearly income and resources are below certain limits.

 To get answers to your questions about Extra Help, call your State Health Insurance Assistance Program (SHIP).

-Medicare Supplement policies are provided by private insurance companies and are regulated by the federal government and state governments.
+Medicare Supplement plans are provided by private insurance companies and are regulated by the federal government and state governments.
 You must apply for coverage through one of the private insurers who offer Medicare Supplement plans.

-During this time period, an insurance company must sell you any Medigap policy it sells and cannot charge you more for your coverage because of health problems or make you wait for coverage to begin (except for certain pre-existing condition waiting periods that may or may not apply to you).
+During this time period, an insurance company must sell you any Medicare Supplement policy it sells and cannot charge you more for your coverage because of health problems or make you wait for coverage to begin (except for certain pre-existing condition waiting periods that may or may not apply to you).